Cecilapp/theme-installer/README.md

 # PHPoole-installer

-PHPoole theme and plugin installer.
+Installer for PHPoole themes and plugins.